Run a multi-sine test with up to 32 sine tones simultaneously

 Engineers often use a standard SRTD test to bring the device under test (DUT) to failure.
-For fatigue testing, the engineer may need to run multiple sweeps through the frequency range at different sweep rates.
+For a fatigue test, they may need to run multiple sweeps through the frequency range at different sweep rates.
 The time required to do so can exceed tens of hours.

 With a multi-sine vibration test, the engineer can run multiple sine tones at different rates simultaneously.
 This feature saves time for engineers running fatigue testing and allows for the excitation of multiple resonant frequencies at once.

 Enter frequency or amplitude breakpoints of the background random acceleration spectrum in an easy-to-read, tabular format.
 You can use frequency or amplitude breakpoints or enter one endpoint and the desired dB/octave slope.
 VibrationVIEW supports 1,024 breakpoints, suitable for virtually any test specification.

 Multiple Sine Tones

 1 to 32 true floating-point precision sine tones can be superimposed on the background random spectrum and swept back-and-forth between frequencies at a user-programmable rate.
 The amplitude and frequency sweep parameters are all user-programmable.

 Configure up to 512 input channels with multi-channel averaging or multi-channel extremal control.
 The standard frequency range of DC-4,990Hz can be extended up to 50,000Hz with the VR9103 High-Frequency option.